sajjadalmas443-cloud/Ethernaut_Solution/README.md

 ### Analysis
 The contract trusts an external interface implementation without verifying the calling contract's behavior.
 By implementing a malicious `isLastFloor()` function that returns `false` on the first internal call (to bypass the `if` check) and `true` on the second call, we manipulate the state to reach the top floor successfully.
+---

+## 4. Privacy Solution
+**Vulnerability Type:** Information Disclosure & Storage Layout Reading

+### Analysis
+State variables marked as `private` in Solidity are only restricted from being accessed by other smart contracts, but their data is fully visible on the public blockchain.
+By analyzing the contract's storage layout (taking variable packaging into account) and reading the storage slot `5` off-chain, we extract the 32-byte key, cast it to `bytes16`, and call `unlock()` to solve the level.